brainandforce/Electrum.jl/CONTRIBUTING.md

 ### Julia version

-Xtal.jl is being written for Julia 1.6, which is an LTS release.
+Electrum.jl is being written for Julia 1.6, which is an LTS release.
 This may change in the future, but for now, avoid using any features that are present in later releases of Julia.

 ### Dependencies and interoperability